Trans Mountain pipeline expansion gets green light from Canadian energy board

 The National Energy Board acknowledged that the pipeline expansion would be detrimental to the environment, but beneficial to Canadian national interest.

-The Trans Mountain pipeline expansion should be approved by the government of Canada, the country’s National Energy Board recommended today found in a more than 700-page report.
+The Trans Mountain pipeline expansion should be approved by the government of Canada, the country’s National Energy Board found today in a more than 700-page report.

 The project will likely harm endangered southern resident killer whales, increase greenhouse gas emissions that worsen the impacts of climate warming, and could cause oil spills that would be damaging to the environment, the board found.
 However, the more than 700-mile long pipeline should be approved by the government anyway, the board found, because it is in the Canadian national interest.